There’s not that much distance between Sweden and the Netherlands, but there is a big difference in the way these two countries do business.

 Though Dutch labor law does protect the employers, employees are a little more protected in Sweden.
-After just a six-month probation period, employees are given a permanent contract, or regular contract of indefinite duration.
+After just a six-month probation period, employees receive a permanent contract or regular contract of indefinite duration.
 For employers, this makes it particularly difficult to fire employees under Swedish work contracts.

-Unions, unlike in the Netherlands, also play a major role in Swedish employment—in fact, nearly Sweden is one of the most unionised countries in the world, with a trade union density of nearly 70% in 2013 compared to the Netherlands’ 17 percent.
+Unions, unlike in the Netherlands, also play a major role in Swedish employment—in fact, nearly Sweden is one of the most unionised countries in the world, with a trade union density of nearly 70% in 2013 compared to the Netherlands’ 17%.

 Unions in Sweden operate with employers and the government, not against them; the result is more and often better representation for employees.